Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 | Daytona platinum | 116506 / 126506 | 4130 | BOTH | 650 |

-The debate about rotation direction: BOTH or CW?
+The Debate on Rotation Direction: BOTH or CW?

-On several watch forums – notably WatchUSeek and the Reddit communities r/Rolex and r/WatchHorology – a question comes up regularly: wouldn't Caliber 4130 prefer an exclusively clockwise (CW) rotation rather than bidirectional?
+On several watch forums — particularly WatchUSeek and the Reddit communities r/Rolex and r/WatchHorology — a question regularly arises: wouldn't the Calibre 4130 prefer exclusively clockwise (CW) rotation rather than bidirectional?

-The argument is based on an analysis of the geometry of the 4130 winding system, whose rotor would transmit energy slightly more efficiently in the clockwise direction.
+The argument is based on an analysis of the geometry of the 4130's winding system, where the rotor would transmit energy slightly more efficiently in the clockwise direction.
 Several owners report having achieved better results with a CW setting.

 The Daytona is rarely alone.
 It often shares space with one or more other Rolex watches — Submariner, GMT-Master, Sky-Dweller — whose TPD settings may vary.
 The ideal winder for a Daytona is one that allows independent programming per watch.